CompTIA Security+ Exam Notes

 Passive collection:

-Unlike active reconnaissance techniques that might involve directly probing a system, OSINT is considered passive as it only gathers information from publicly available sources.
+Unlike active reconnaissance techniques, which might involve directly probing a system, OSINT is considered passive because it only gathers information from publicly available sources.

 How OSINT is used: